clicon/clixon/doc/FAQ.md

 - `CLICON_YANG_MODULE_MAIN`
 - `CLICON_YANG_MAIN_DIR`

+Note that using `CLICON_YANG_MAIN_DIR` Clixon may find several files containing the same Yang module.
+Clixon will prefer the one without a revision date if such a file exists.
+If no file has a revision date, Clixon will prefer the newest.

 ## How do I enable Yang features?

 Yang models have features, and parts of a specification can be